museofficial/muse/README.md

 - `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` can be acquired [here](https://developer.spotify.com/dashboard/applications) with 'Create a Client ID'.
 - `YOUTUBE_API_KEY` can be acquired by [creating a new project](https://console.developers.google.com) in Google's Developer Console, enabling the YouTube API, and creating an API key under credentials.

+> [!WARNING]
+> Even if you don't plan on using Spotify, you must still provide the client ID and secret; otherwise Muse will not function.

 Muse will log a URL when run.
 Open this URL in a browser to invite Muse to your server.
 Muse will DM the server owner after it's added with setup instructions.

 A 64-bit OS is required to run Muse.